How to volunteer for charity this Christmas

 Each year, we rely on the generosity of people like you to help us reach the families and children that need us.
 Our volunteers are vital in helping us ensure more children have the safe and happy childhoods they deserve.
 This includes during Christmas.

-But for vulnerable children across the UK, Christmas is anything but magical.
+For vulnerable children across the UK, Christmas is anything but magical.
 No stockings.
 No presents.
 No festive food - maybe no food at all.
-Their first memories of Christmas could be going to bed hungry, being too cold to sleep, and losing all hope when Santa doesn’t come.
+Their first memories of Christmas could be going to bed hungry, or being too cold to sleep.

 But you could help change that.
 By volunteering with Action for Children, you can help us continue delivering our vital services to the children and young people who need it most.
 Services like Nightstop and our Independent Visitor programme.